One spot is open on UNC System Board of Governors. Will replacement increase diversity?

 In the last year, the four openings have all been filled by men.

 The most recent addition to the board is conservative businessman and political donor Art Pope, who was a selected by the N.C.
-Senate despite some push-back and an online petition, The News & Observer previously reported.
+Senate despite some push-back and an online petition.
 Pope replaced former Sen. Bob Rucho, a Republican who resigned from the UNC board in June.

 The N.C.
 Senate, which appoints board members, is not back in regular session until next year and cannot fill the position until then, according to Berger spokesperson Pat Ryan.